NCRAR/ncrar-abr/README.md

 	pip install ncrar-abr
     conda run -n ncrar-abr ncrar-abr-make-shortcuts

 Note that previous versions of the software automatically added a shortcut to the start menu.
-NowNewer versions no longer do (the mechanism through which the shortcuts were created are very fragile and we have moved away from it).
-To run the program, you need to open the `Anaconda Prompt` and type:
+These shortcuts must now be created by running the following command in an `Anaconda Prompt` (you can run it immediately after typing `pip install ncrar-abr`).

-	conda run -n ncrar-abr abr
+    conda run -n ncrar-abr ncrar-abr-make-shortcuts

+You will then have a shortcut in the Windows Start menu.

 ### Running pilot versions